revion777/smart-home/README.md

    - Follow the prompts to enter your AWS Access Key ID, Secret Access Key, region, and output format.

 3. **Run `tests.bat` to test the project:**
-    - This script will test your code before the deployment.
+    - This script will test a code before the deployment.
     - **Command:**
       ```cmd
       tests.bat